allend27unitec/reStart/README.md

 The standalone program authorize.py is a starting point that deals with some of the concepts and functionality present in this project.

 The standalone programs [tutorial.py, tutorial_models.py] are part of the YouTube tutorial by AmigosCode, which is referenced in the documents/Week 1 Instructional Objectives.
+There is an example test in the tests folder.
+Just type "pytest" in te tests folder or change the path to suit your environment.

 The standalone program main.py is based on https://fastapi.tiangolo.com/tutorial

+### Assignment and Testing

+The folder 01Assignment contains the coding.
+The tests are contained under tests.
+When running pytest go to the specific subfolder to ensure proper module recognition.

 ### Prerequisites